Concurrency in C#: Step-by-Step Tutorial 2025

 Elapsed time: 1.848s

 Mission completed again!
 The URLs are not in the same order as in the code, so the execution is parallel.
-The elapsed time should be comparable to the time got with the thread-based program.
+The elapsed time should be comparable to the time it got with the thread-based program.

 Delaying Tasks